strimzi/proposals/050-unidirectional-topic-operator.md

 The observer approach could work, but comes with some serious drawbacks:

 * The Kafka project does not provide a publicly-supported API for running a KRaft observer, so we'd need to make use of internal APIs which could change between releases without warning.
-This prepresents a potential maintenance burden to the project.
+  This represents a potential maintenance burden to the project.
 * The operator would require persistent storage (for the replicated `__cluster_metadata` log), which would make the operator significantly more difficult to operate.
   For example if it were realized as single pod `Deployment` then the requirement for a persistent volume would tie it to a single AZ, meaning it would not be as highly available as the current operator.
   This could be worked around by having multiple observers with only a single elected leader actually in charge of making modifications at any one time.